Chinas CPI Up 0.3 Pct Month On Month In January - UrduPoint

 The CPI in January went down 0.8 percent year on year, according to the National Bureau of Statistics (NBS).

+Non-food prices went up 0.2 percent month on month last month, compared to a 0.1-percent decline in December last year, with air ticket prices surging 12.1 percent, while tourism went up 4.2 percent from the previous month.

-The core CPI, deducting food and energy prices, went up 0.4 percent year on year last month, said the NBS.
+The core CPI, which excludes food and energy prices, went up 0.4 percent year on year last month, said the NBS.

+Thursday's data also revealed that China's producer price index (PPI), which measures costs for goods at the factory gate, went down 2.5 percent year on year in January 2024.

+On a monthly basis, the PPI edged down 0.2 percent in January this year, according to the NBS.

 Recent Stories